Congratulations! You are going to be a new Dad!

 Just after you learn about what to expect during pregnancy, you need to learn what is about to happen during childbirth.
 This is especially true if you are going to be a Father for the first time!

-During childbirth, things can happen very quickly, so it is a top idea to arm yourself with knowledge.
+Things can happen very quickly during childbirth, so it is a top idea to arm yourself with knowledge.
 After all, knowledge is power!

 Above are the 10 tips for Dad to be during pregnancy.
 Ultimately, as the host of the unborn child, Mom needs to be at the forefront of your thoughts.